files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Adding a tag to a file no longers changes the date modified property
 - Added a shortcut to open folders in the default terminal `ctrl` + `shift` + `'`
 - Added a shortcut to play and pause media in the preview pane `ctrl` + `space`
-- The issue where expanding sidebar sections would sometimes require two clicks has been resolved
-- The issue where the sidebar state would sometimes get reset has been fixed
 - Reduced the height of items in the sidebar to allow more items to be displayed at once
 - Invalid favorites and network shares are no longer removed the sidebar
 - Added a context menu to hide sections when right clicking on the sidebar

 ## Bug fixes
+- Fixed an issue where the adress toolbar height would sometimes change when clicking on the search box
+- Fixed an issue that would cause the app window to close when dragging a tab to a new window
+- Fixed a crash that would sometimes occur when deleting files
+- Fixed an issue where expanding the sidebar sections would sometimes require two clicks
+- Fixed an issue where the sidebar state would sometimes get reset
 - Fixed an issue where duplicate drives were sometimes added to the sidebar
-- Fixed an issue where the adress toolbar height would sometimes change when clicking on the search box
-- Fixed an issue that that would cause the app window to close when dragging a tab to a new window

 ## Changes

 Improve JumpString behavior by @gave92 in #8324
-Show error banner if copy or move fails by @gave92 in #8322 Fix crash when deleting files by @gave92 in #8438
-Auto select primary button in empty recycle bin dialog by @mafra99 in #8442 Fix SearchBox height by @cinqmilleans in #8452 Improves MultiPanes by @cinqmilleans in #8321
+Show error banner if copy or move fails by @gave92 in #8322 Auto select primary button in empty recycle bin dialog by @mafra99 in #8442 Fix SearchBox height by @cinqmilleans in #8452 Improves MultiPanes by @cinqmilleans in #8321
-Fix wrong foreground text color in zoomed-out Group headers by @gave92 in #8457 Fixed tags section in the context menu by @oleklukasiewicz in #8460 Removed unused resources by @yaichenbaum in #8456 Toolbar buttons in recycle bin by @puppetsw in #8545 Select next item after deletion and reduce code complexity by @jiejasonliu in #8503 Removed behavior of auto resizing columns by @yaichenbaum in #8589
+Fix wrong foreground text color in zoomed-out Group headers by @gave92 in #8457 Fixed tags section in the context menu by @oleklukasiewicz in #8460 Toolbar buttons in recycle bin by @puppetsw in #8545 Select next item after deletion and reduce code complexity by @jiejasonliu in #8503 Removed behavior of auto resizing columns by @yaichenbaum in #8589